durrantlab/protein-vr/README.md

 ## Running ProteinVR on Your Own Computer ##

-Most users will wish to simply access the publicly available ProteinVR web app at ___XXXX___.
+Most users will wish to simply access the already compiled, publicly available ProteinVR web app at ___XXXX___.
 If you wish to instead run ProteinVR on your own UNIX-like computer (LINUX, macOS, etc.), follow these instructions:

 1. Download the `proteinvr_web_app.zip` file
 2. Uncompress the file: `unzip proteinvr_web_app.zip`